Create Valuable Medical Products with Human Factors Integrated Design

 “Good design is good business.”
 And good design includes Human Factors.

 HFE elevates your product — but it’s not meant to improve upon a completed design.
 To be effective, HFE needs to be a key part of the full development process.
-A core belief at MindFlow Design is that human factors and design teams need to work together to create well considered products that achieve targeted and impactful results.
+A core belief at MPE (Formerly Mindflow Design) is that human factors and design teams need to work together to create well considered products that achieve targeted and impactful results.

 Design brings one perspective, and HFE brings another.
 Together, they form a holistic solution, one that connects technology and devices to the people who are using them.